Mazda announced "Sustainable Zoom-Zoom 2030," a new long-term vision for technology development that looks ahead to the year 2030, in August 2017.

 - ■ Promote further standardization of i-ACTIVSENSE advanced safety features, which help drivers recognize and assess potential hazards; in addition to Japan, where they are already becoming standard, gradually make these technologies standard in other markets starting in 2018

-- ■ Begin testing of autonomous driving technologies currently being developed in line with Mazda's human-centered Mazda Co-Pilot Concept*1 in 2020, aiming to make the system standard on all models by 2025
+- ■ The autonomous driving technologies currently being developed in line with Mazda's human-centered Mazda Co-Pilot Concept*1, aiming to make the system standard on all models by 2025

 - ■ Using connectivity technologies, we will examine the potential of a new business model that enables car owners to help fulfill the mobility needs of people in depopulated areas that have dilapidated public transportation systems.